 LAUREN MCCLUSKEY FOUNDATION

 The Lauren McCluskey Foundation was established in January 2019 by Lauren's parents, Jill and Matt McCluskey.
 The foundation is a registered nonprofit organization that honors Lauren's legacy as a student-athlete and supports causes she cared about.
 The foundation focuses on three areas: campus safety research and educational programs, financial support of student and youth track and field athletes, and animal welfare — particularly that of cats, which she loved.

 ASUU MEMORIAL WALK

-The Associated Students of the University of Utah (ASUU) joined with Jill and Matt McCluskey and the Lauren McCluskey Foundation in a memorial walk on October 22, 2020, the date of Lauren McCluskey's murder.
-The gathering took place at the McCarthey Family track on the U campus, where Lauren's track teammates installed a plaque and planted a tree in 2019 as tributes to her.
-The 2020-21 ASUU leadership hopes the walk becomes an annual event to honor Lauren's legacy at the university.
+The Associated Students of the University of Utah (ASUU) joined with Jill and Matt McCluskey and the Lauren McCluskey Foundation to host an annual memorial walk on October 22, the date of Lauren McCluskey's murder.
+The gathering takes place at the McCarthey Family track on the U campus, where Lauren's track teammates installed a plaque and planted a tree in 2019 as tributes to her.

 Jill McCluskey, Lauren's mother and a professor at Washington State University, created Lauren's Promise in 2019 for educators at her institution to include on course syllabi to signify their willingness to listen to, believe and support students who may need help.
 The pledge provides information about what happened to Lauren, makes a call to action and then offers information and links to community- and campus-specific resources, adapted as needed.
 Lauren's Promise has been adopted by educators at institutions across the country.
 The standard part of the statement reads: